Female Internal Condoms – “The Pros & The Cons”

 Preparation

 Another great pro for internal condoms is that they can be inserted before you even know if intercourse is going to happen.
 This allows you to be prepared and avoid the awkward “do you have a condom” conversation.
 You can also take the time necessary to ensure that you have inserted the condom correctly which alleviates any concerns you may have when inserting condoms on the fly.
+You get to be in control of your safer sex options.

 One Size

 When using an internal condom there is no guessing as to what size you should get.
-Unlike male condoms that come in numerous different sizes and require a significant amount of trial and error to find the closest size for the most optimal comfort, female condoms come in one size and are relatively comfortable.
+Unlike male/external condoms that come in numerous different sizes and require a significant amount of trial and error to find the closest size for the most optimal comfort, female condoms come in one size and are relatively comfortable.

 The Ring